 This article will explore the top features and differentiators between GitHub Actions and Jenkins, as well as which use cases they are best for, to help you make the best decision for your business.

 What is GitHub Actions?

-GitHub Actions makes the process of automating your software workflows easy with continuous integration and continuous deployment (CI/CD).
+GitHub Actions makes the process of automating your software workflows easy with CI/CD.
 You can develop, test, and deploy code from GitHub and make issue triaging, branch management, and code reviews work as you please.

 What is Jenkins?